 The top 10 cheap weekend escapes from Toronto

-The top cheap weekend escapes from Toronto are perfect for those of us with plenty of stress and not a lot of money.
-While nothing comes even near-free these days, if you've got a couple hundred bucks lying around, you can be one of the privileged cavalry stuck on a 400 series highway on a Friday afternoon, too.
+Cheap weekend escapes from Toronto are perfect for those of us with plenty of stress and not a lot of money.
+While nothing comes even near-free these days, if you've got a few bucks lying around, you too can be one of the privileged cavalry stuck on a 400 series highway on a Friday afternoon.
 Yippee!
-More seriously, we live in a ridiculously beautiful province, and why should this rugged, lake-dotted landscape be reserved for those with deep pockets?
-It shouldn't.
-So go to the Falls (so cheap and so good), do the cottage thing like you own one (thanks Ontario Parks), or pitch a tent under the stars.

 Here are my picks for the top cheap weekend escapes from Toronto.